Skip to main content

 If you are ready to complete your degree, choosing a program that aligns with your career and personal goals and fits into your learning style is essential.

-According to Bush, students should always ask the following questions of any program that they are considering:
+According to Bush, students should always ask the following questions of any university they are considering:

 • Do they offer the specific degree option and area of study I’m interested in?